CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

 default password: guest
 ```

-Or you can create a new user, allow them to use the _Management GUI_ and
+If you copied configuration file create a new user, allow them to use the _Management GUI_ and
-give them read/write permissions to resources within `/` vhost:
+give them read/write permissions to resources within `/` vhost.
+Replace <username> in script below with `login@example.com`:

 ```bash
 $ sudo rabbitmqctl add_user <username> <password>